CrumrineCoder/Bard-Release/README.md

 * Change volume controls, or make the youtube video at the top and larger.
 * Update messages, X messages found!
 * Show Categorical tags
+* Register message is wrong
+* D&D aesthetic
+* Make the tags the top priority, not the song
+* Song-boards